eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 ---
 layout: post
 title: 'Securing Sessions in PHP'
-meta: 'Creating a secure Session handler class in PHP, using collated best-practices.'
+meta: 'A comprehensive guide to creating a secure PHP session handler class using best practices for session management and encryption.'
+tags: php security
 ---

 Following on from my previous post on [Self-signed SSL certificates](/posts/self-signed-ssl-certificates-with-nginx-and-apache/), I would now like to address the second most common Web application vulnerability ([Broken Authentication and Session Management](https://www.owasp.org/index.php/Top_10_2013-A2-Broken_Authentication_and_Session_Management)).
-When delving into the subject I was unable to find a definitive resource for an PHP implementation.
+When delving into the subject I was unable to find a definitive resource for a PHP implementation.
-Due to this, I set out to combine all the best practice I could find into a single Session handler, to help protect against the common attack vectors.
+Due to this, I set out to combine all the best practice I could find into a single session handler, to help protect against the common attack vectors.
-Since PHP 5.4, you are able to set the Session handler based on a class instance that extends the default 'SessionHandler' class.
+Since PHP 5.4, you are able to set the session handler based on a class instance that extends the default `SessionHandler` class.

 <!--more-->

-In my initial research I found multiple commonly mis-configured options that should be addressed, these are presented below in the 'setup' method.
+In my initial research I found multiple commonly mis-configured options that should be addressed, and these are presented below in the `setup` method.
-Here we specify that sessions should only be passed via cookies, removing the possibility of the session identifier being sent as a 'GET' parameter.
+Here we specify that sessions should only be passed via cookies, removing the possibility of the session identifier being sent as a _GET_ parameter.
 We then alter the session name (from the default) to a specified application-specific name, which is good practice.
 Finally, we set the cookie parameters of the session identifier.
-These parameters can be overridden when initialising the session handler, however, recommended defaults of only allowing it to be sent over HTTPS (if present) and restricted HTTP access (no client-side script access).
+These parameters can be overridden when initialising the session handler.
+However, recommended defaults are to only allow it to be sent over HTTPS (if present) and to restrict HTTP access (no client-side script access).
 It is recommended that you override the path and domain based on the application instance (abiding by the principle of least privilege).

 ```php